TreacherousDev/Treacherous/README.md

 -------   ----#--   -------   ----$--
 -------   -------   -------   -------
 ```
 After all marked cells are iterated through, we get the next batch of marked cells and iterate through them.
-So we'll transform all $ into @ and repeat the process till there isnt any $ or @ left to update.
+So we'll transform all $ into @ and repeat the process till there isnt any $ left to update.
 Example iteration:
 ```
 -------